flyingrhinonz/taggen/README.md

 ```
 ./tagGen.sh -h

 ./tagGen.sh With no arguments - generates tags nonstop.
-Press Ctrl-c to stop.
+Press ctrl-c to stop.
 -h        Display this help message and exit.
 -s        Single mode - generate one tag and exit.
 -n        Nonstop mode - generate tags nonstop - press ctrl-c to stop.
 -d <TAG>  Decode <TAG> back to epoch. <TAG> must be supplied with no spaces!
 ```

-Argument -d accepts tag in upper or lower case, but must not contain any spaces or non-tag characters.
+Argument -d TAG is case insensitive, but must not contain any spaces or non-tag characters.
 Tag must be 6 chars long.
 Note - when decoding tag back to epoch - you will see the base time of the 6 character tag.
 Remember - we drop the seventh digit